Fatumayattani/Soinhealth_okto_particlenetwork/README.md

 1. **Create Your Account**
    - Sign up for free and set up your personal health profile for tailored content and resources.
 2. **Explore the Educational Hub**
    - Discover articles and videos on women’s health, with Pro and Business users accessing exclusive materials.
+3. **Engage in Support Groups**
+   - Connect with other users in general support groups or participate in specialized groups led by certified coaches.